 In 2022, Tommy Tanks just couldn't stop hitting home runs, and the internet simply couldn't get enough of him.

-Tommy "Tanks" White spent his high school senior season at IMG Academy in Bradenton, Fla., where he was rated the No. 1 third base prospect in the country and No. 18 overall prospect in the country in Perfect Game's rankings, on top of All-American honors in his senior year.
+Before taking on the Florida Gators in the College World Series Finals, Tommy "Tanks" White spent his high school senior season at IMG Academy in Bradenton, Fla., where he was rated the No. 1 third base prospect in the country and No. 18 overall prospect in the country in Perfect Game's rankings, on top of All-American honors in his senior year.

 Why?
 Because of his enormous power to all fields.